Ashwini607/ChEMBL-RDF-Queries/README.md

 Secondly, it becomes easier to integrate the data from another provider.
 For instance, when you analyse ChEMBL data, you may realise that it would be interesting to combine your current results with gene expression or pathway information.
 SPARQL allows you to do this very easily, as illustrated in the example queries.

-### How do I run the queries?
+### How do I run the ChEMBL queries?

 You can directly copy and paste the queries from the files in the web form on the [SPARQL endpoint](http://www.ebi.ac.uk/rdf/services/chembl/sparql).
 Do not include the commented lines, starting with the symbol `#` in very first line of query, the endpoint does not support them yet.
 You can put it from 2nd line.

 It is also possible to run the queries from R or with command lines.
 More examples will come to demonstrate this feature.
 Finally, you can also [check the ChEMBL endpoint documentation](http://www.ebi.ac.uk/rdf/services/chembl/sparql) or [contact us](http://www.ebi.ac.uk/rdf/documentation/chembl) if you are facing problems.

-To learn more about sparql query, you can look on web at http://www.w3.org/TR/sparql11-query/
+Note: To learn more about sparql query, you can look on web at http://www.w3.org/TR/sparql11-query

 # SPARQL queries to execute on ChEMBL SPARQL endpoint